LeLilCat/ProtoCube/README.md

 # ProtoCube

-Virtual pet assistance that's goofing around on your desktop!
+A lightweight Virtual pet assistant that's goofing around on your desktop!

 ### Features:
 - Modular assets/model: All assets inside the "assets" folder can be replaced with your own. (png, wepb, animated gif, and go on!)
 And use your own .gguf files for your ProtoCube's brain.